timburr1/timburr1.github.io/_posts/2020-08-17-database-enrichment.md

 ### Articles
 [Falsehoods Programmers Believe About Names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/)
+> I have never seen a computer system which handles names properly and doubt one exists, anywhere.
+So, as a public service, I’m going to list assumptions your systems probably make about names.
+All of these assumptions are wrong.
+Try to make less of them next time you write a system which touches names.

 [Gay marriage: the database engineering perspective ](https://web.archive.org/web/20170807015344/https://qntm.org/gay)
+> Speaking as a computery-type person, altering the paper forms is not my department.
+It's probably expensive and there are probably millions of existing incorrect forms which would need returning or recycling or burning instead of using.
+Or maybe it's simple.
+I don't know.
+The real question from my perspective is how you store a marriage in a computer.
+Altering your database schema to accommodate gay marriage can be easy or difficult depending on how smart you were when you originally set up your system to accommodate heterosexuality only.
+Let's begin.
+Note: By popular demand, this problem is now known as "Y2gay".

 ### YouTube Videos
 [A Tale of Two CTEs](https://www.youtube.com/watch?v=o2P0XqbcOUM)